pajamaw/Zypetube/overview.md

-Assignment Guidelines
+Project Guidelines
 =====================

-This assignment will be done in two parts:
+This project will be done in two parts:

 1. High level architecture overview.
   * Explain how the site will function from a broad level.
 Describe the architecture of